Original Release Date: August 20, 2020

-In episode six, Just Science interviews Barbara Guttman from the National Institute of Standards and Technology about the first large-scale black box study to test the accuracy of computer and mobile phone forensics.
+In episode six of our 2020 Digital Evidence season, Just Science interviews Barbara Guttman from the National Institute of Standards and Technology about the first large-scale black box study to test the accuracy of computer and mobile phone forensics.

 In forensic science, black box studies are used to measure the reliability of methods and techniques that rely on human interpretation.
 Barbara Guttman and her team at NIST are working to measure the overall competency of the digital forensics community at large by releasing an open-enrollment online test available to interested forensic scientists.
 Listen along as she discusses the parameters of the test, the expected results, and the value of the study in this episode of Just Science.